 Boost your happy hormones the natural way

-Dopamine, oxytocin, endorphins and serotonin (AKA your feel-good hormones).
+Dopamine, oxytocin, endorphins and serotonin are your feel-good hormones.
 Boost them without taking medication — and have fun doing it, too.

 The body-mind connection is powerful.
-When you’re feeling anxious or under stress, you flood your body with cortisol, adrenaline and other hormones to deal with the perceived danger.
+When you’re feeling anxious or under stress, your body floods with cortisol, adrenaline and other hormones to deal with the perceived danger.
 It’s part of your body’s fight, flight or freeze response.
-Over time, this wears you down physically and emotionally — which is why chronic stress is so unhealthy.
+Over time, this can be draining — which is why chronic stress can make you feel unwell.

 But the body-mind connection works in your favor, too.

-“Positive thoughts and emotions flood your body with hormones that make you feel good and boost your health,” explains Lynne Ann Gallagher, LCSW, clinical psychiatry specialist at Geisinger.
+“Positive thoughts and emotions flood your body with hormones that make you feel good and boost your health,” explains Priscilla Riley, a licensed clinical professional counselor at Geisinger.
 “Doing what you enjoy actually alters your brain chemistry.
 Need to take a break?
 Do it.
 It might be exactly what your body needs.”

 Dopamine: The happiest of happy hormones